auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-architecture.md

 * How can I ensure that my Auth0 Tenants are appropriately associated with my contract?
 * What do I need to consider if there are other projects in my organization integrating with Auth0?
 Particularly projects that target their own, or a different domain of users (for example, applications that only employees will use)?

-Organizations often service more than one domain of user - customers, employees, and affiliates - being the most frequently encountered, and typically there’s little to no cross-over: employees, say,  don’t use the same applications as customers and vice-versa.
+Organizations often service more than one domain of user - customers, employees, and affiliates being the most frequently encountered, with typically little to no cross-over: employees, say,  don’t use the same applications as customers and vice-versa.
 In some cases there can also be a need to partition further within a domain - separate groups of customers, say, who use different and unconnected products.
 Auth0 provides a way to segregate your users and the associated collateral, and [tenant provision](#tenant-provision) covers this in more detail.
 If you need to provision an independent tenant then you’ll also want to [associate this with your existing Auth0 account](#tenant-association), so that you can take full advantage of the benefits provided at your organization’s contracted subscription level.

 ::: panel Best Practice
 It’s not uncommon for companies to have identity requirements that address multiple user communities: customers, partners, employees, etc. So be sure to consider other projects or future requirements when designing your architecture.
 :::

-In addition, you’ll undoubtedly have an established set of processes and procedures as part of your Software Development Lifecycle (SDLC), so you’ll want to check out our [SDLC support](#sdlc-support) guidance regarding Auth0 Tenant provision in support of that too.
+In addition, you’ll undoubtedly have an established set of processes and procedures as part of your Software Development Lifecycle (SDLC).
+So you’ll want to check out our [SDLC support](#sdlc-support) guidance regarding Auth0 Tenant provision in support of that too.

 For customer facing applications we typically see [OpenID Connect (OIDC)](/protocols/oidc) as being the most frequently used protocol.
 OIDC makes use of web based workflows with browser URLs that are presented to the user.
-Out-of-the-box, client facing URLs as part of Auth0 OIDC support are Auth0 branded, however we recommend using the Auth0 custom domain capability to provide for consistent corporate identity and to also address potential user confidence concerns before they arise.
+Out-of-the-box, client facing URLs as part of Auth0 OIDC support are Auth0 branded, however we recommend using the Auth0 [custom domain](#custom-domains) capability to provide for consistent corporate identity and to also address potential user confidence concerns before they arise.

 ::: panel Best Practice
 Other groups within your organisation may also be working with Auth0; it’s not uncommon for our customers to have disparate departments that serve different user communities.
 Identifying these will potentially influence your design choices, and doing so early could mitigate decisions that might prove costly later on.